 One important characteristic that comes with being a warrior is persistence.
 Once I identify a clear goal that I am passionate about, I am determined to reach it.
 I was never scared of hard work, pressure, ambiguity, risks or any obstacles that come my way.
 There is always a way to maneuver and to keep going.
 “If there is a will, there is a way”.

-Persistence is one of my great qualities that helped me to be where I am today.
+Persistence is one of the great qualities that helped me to be where I am today.

 For me, persistence had a pricy shadow: simply not knowing when to let go.